Admissions Open

 Table of Contents

-In this article, we will explore everything you need to know about BBA in Finance—eligibility, fees, admission process, syllabus, career options, and job opportunities—to help you make an informed choice.
+Through this article, you will get to know all the details about the BBA course, such as eligibility, fees, and admission process.
+You will also learn about the syllabus, career options, and job opportunities.
+This will help you to make an informed choice.

 What is BBA in Finance?

-A Bachelor of Business Administration (BBA) in Finance is a 3-year undergraduate degree that combines core business management concepts with specialised knowledge of finance.
-Unlike a general BBA, where students study a wide range of management subjects, BBA Finance focuses specifically on areas such as investment analysis, risk management, corporate finance, international finance, and financial planning.
+A BBA (Bachelor of Business Administration) in finance is an undergraduate degree program that teaches students basic business management skills with specialised knowledge of finance.
+The degree provides students with knowledge of investment analysis, risk management, corporate finance, international finance, and financial planning.

-The course prepares students for careers in the banking sector, stock markets, financial consultancies, corporate finance departments, and government financial institutions.
-Finance students also get exposure to decision-making tools, financial modelling, and modern accounting techniques that are highly valued in today’s competitive job market.
+Moreover, through pursuing this course, students can build their careers in the banking sector, stock markets, financial consultancies, corporate finance departments, and government financial institutions.
+More importantly, finance students also gain exposure to decision-making tools, economic modelling, and modern accounting methods that are highly valued in today’s competitive job market.

 Teerthanker Mahaveer University